DaddyTheRunner/SimuDice/help.md

 ## Dice
 Most people are very familiar with the very common six sided die.
-However, familiar are dice with different number of sides.
-There are six regular polyhedrons which have the following number of
+However, less familiar are dice with different numbers of sides.
+Dice can be made from regular polyhedrohns.
-sides:  4, 6, 7, 10, 12, 20.
+There are six regular polyhedrons which have the following numbers of sides:  4, 6, 7, 10, 12, 20.

 The app allows the user to choose how many of each type of die to use in the simulation.

+## Combining Dice Values
+The traditional method of aggregating the values of multiple dice is to simply add all of the values together.
+However, there are other options for aggregation:  minimum value, maximum value, and range (i.e. `max - min`) are a few examples.

+The app allows the user to choose the aggregation function used for each roll of the dice.

 ## Simulation Details
-For each simulated roll of the dice, the face value of the dice are summed together.
-Once conducting the requested number of dice rolls, the results are tabulated and compared with the theoretical expected results.
+For each simulated roll of the dice, the face value of the dice are agreggated together using the specified function.
+Once done conducting the requested number of dice rolls, the results are tabulated and compared with the theoretically expected results.

 ### Simulation Parameters
 - **Number of Rolls** - Number of times the dice are rolled in the simulation (1000 - 50,000)

+- **Aggregation Function** - Name of the function used to aggregate the values of the dice on each roll.  (`sum`, `min`, `max`, or
+`range`)

 - **Number of _n_ Sided Dice** - The number of dice with _n_ sides (1 - 20)

-**Note:** There must be at least one die in the simulation.
-If all dice inputs are zero, then the six sided die is reset to 1.
+**Note:** As the number of dice increase, the the total number of possible dice combinations grows exponentially.
+Therefore, the app protects against long computation times by roughly estimating the computation time required to calculate the theoretical expectations.
+If the predicted computation time exceeds a predetermined threshold (about 2.5 seconds), a warning message is displayed and the computation is suspended until the number of dice is reduced.

+The computation time is impacted by the number of sides on each die.
+Therefore, the app allows larger numbers of smaller dice.

+The theoretical expectations for the summation function can be calculated very efficiently using convolution.
+Therefore, the maximum number of dice for the summation function is significantly larger than for the other aggregation function options.

 ### Outputs